An Afternoon at the Opera: The Marriage of Figaro

 “Too many notes” scene from Amadeus

-All the action happens in one hectic day when it was supposed to take place the marriage of Figaro (a valet to Count Almaviva) to Susanna (the personal maid to the Countess Almaviva).
-It is a comedy alright, with everything that is expected from it: mistaken identities, lovers jumping from windows, concealing and spying, innumerable plot twists, deceitfulness and cheating, etc. But it is also punctuated by tender and emotional moments, like the duet sung by Susanna and the Countess, the “letter duet”.
-This song was used in the movie The Shawshank Redemption as a commentary on hope and freedom, a sweet respite among all the horrors of that prison.
+The action unfolds in a single hectic day.
+This is the time for Figaro’s marriage to Susanna.
+Figaro is a valet to Count Almaviva.
+Susanna is the personal maid to the Countess Almaviva.
+It is a comedy alright.
+It includes everything expected: mistaken identities, lovers jumping from windows, concealing and spying, innumerable plot twists, deceitfulness and cheating, etc. But it is also punctuated by tender and emotional moments.
+There is a duet sung by Susanna and the Countess.
+It is known as the “letter duet”.
+This song was used in the movie The Shawshank Redemption.
+It serves as a commentary on hope and freedom.
+It offers a sweet respite among all the horrors of that prison.

 The Shawshank Redemption Mozart Opera Scene